itspriyanshuks17/js_learning/README.md

 age > 18 ? "adult" : "not adult";
 ```

-## Conditional Statements
+---

-To implement some conditions in code
+## Conditional Statements: To implement some conditions in code

 ### 1. if Statement